makerdao/chief-keeper/README.md

 [![codecov](https://codecov.io/gh/makerdao/chief-keeper/branch/dev/graph/badge.svg)](https://codecov.io/gh/makerdao/chief-keeper)

-The `chief-keeper` monitors and interacts with [DS-Chief](https://github.com/dapphub/ds-chief) and DSS-Spells, which is the executive voting contract and a type of proposal object of the [Maker Protocol](https://github.com/makerdao/dss).
+The `chief-keeper` monitors and interacts with [DSChief](https://github.com/dapphub/ds-chief) and DSSSpells, which is the executive voting contract and a type of proposal object of the [Maker Protocol](https://github.com/makerdao/dss).

-Its purpose is to lift the `hat` in DS-Chief as well as streamline executive actions.
+Its purpose is to lift the `hat` in DSChief as well as streamline executive actions.

-To lift the hat, the spell must only have more approval than the current `chief` (the proposal with the hat).
-The approval of this `chief` can fluctuate and be surpassed by other spells, some of which could be malicious.
-This keeper "guards" the `chief` and ensures that the hat is on the spell with the most approval, in order to maximize the barrier of entry (approval) to `lift` the hat.
+To `lift` a spell, that spell must have more approvals than the current `hat`.
+The approvals of this spell can fluctuate and be surpassed by other spells, some of which could be malicious.
+This keeper "guards" the `hat` by ensuring the spell with the most approval is always the `hat`.
+The `chief-keeper` does this in order to maximize the barrier of entry (approval) to `lift` a spell to the hat, thus acting as a "guard" against malicious governance actions.

 While in operation, the `chief-keeper`:
 * Monitors each new block for a change in the state of executive votes